Acer saccharum Marshall

 Sugar maples are famous for their clear-running sap, tapped each year in the New England area to produce maple syrup.
+Real maple syrup, not the fake stuff made with corn syrup that is sold in most grocery stores.
+There is no comparison!
 They also produce a light-colored, fine-grained durable wood that is prized for furniture.
-These maples are native to the northeastern regions of North America, and reach heights of 80-120' (24-36 m).
+And they are amazingly beautiful in the fall.

 Edibility: The sugary sap is boiled down to make maple syrup, a delicacy.
 Other portions of this tree are not edible.